java-abhinav07/formreader/log.md

 <br><br>
 ***

+1. 22/08/2020
- 1a.
-Initialized empty repo with gitignore, readme and logfile
+    1. Initialized empty repository with gitignore, readme and logfile
+    1. Understanding problem statement and researching